 Side effects depend on the type of transplant, your child’s general health, and other factors.
 Learn more about the basics of stem cell and bone marrow transplantation.

 Getting care for symptoms and side effects

 Leukemia and its treatment often cause side effects.
 In addition to treatments intended to slow, stop, or eliminate the disease, an important part of care is relieving a child’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the cancer treatment process.
 Children often receive treatment for the leukemia at the same time that they receive treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support and other therapies.
 Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your child’s doctor about the goals of each treatment in the treatment plan.

 Before treatment begins, talk with your child’s health care team about the possible side effects of the specific treatment plan and palliative care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if your child is experiencing a problem so it is addressed as quickly as possible.
+And during and after treatment, be sure to tell your doctor or another health care team member if your child is experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.